Localization for quasi-one-dimensional Dirac operators: Introduction

 The question of localization on graphene nanoribbons has already been considered by physicists, although they generally consider a discrete tight-binding model instead of the Dirac operator.
 In~\cite{dSP}, some localization is obtained for a quasi-periodic perturbation.
 In~\cite{NOR} and~\cite{EZXH}, different Anderson-like models are considered.
 In~\cite{Xiong}, several interesting phenomena are highlighted.
 First, different types of disorder can lead to different localization regimes.
 Second, in some cases there is localization for all nonzero energy but delocalization for energy zero, for symmetry reasons.
 Third, the Lyapunov exponents can be grouped into pairs, here again because of some symmetry of the system.
 We will be able to recover these properties in our results.

 From a mathematical point of view, a few papers have already considered random Dirac operators.
 In~\cite{BCZ}, Barbaroux, Cornean and the second author proved localization at band edges for a gapped Dirac Hamiltonian in any dimension.
 The latter continued with~\cite{Zdos}, where he proved the Lipschitz regularity of the integrated density of states for the same model, and~\cite{Z23}, in which Anderson localization is proven at any energy for a one-dimensional model.
+The present paper is an extension of~\cite{Z23} to the quasi-one-dimensional case.
 Discretized versions of the Dirac operator have been studied by Prado and de Oliveira, either for a Bernoulli random potential~\cite{PdO07, PdOdO} or for a potential with an absolutely continuous distribution~\cite{PdOC}.
 In~\cite{SSB}, Sadel and Schulz-Baldes consider a quasi-one-dimensional random Dirac operator with some symmetry property.
 They look at the Lyapunov exponents and establish delocalization in some cases, but they do not prove localization.

 In the present paper, we consider a semi-discretized model: the nanoribbon is represented by a finite number of parallel infinite lines.
 This makes it possible to use techniques which are specific to one-dimensional systems, based on transfer matrices and Lyapunov exponents.
-These methods have already been used to prove localization for Schrödinger operators with random potentials even with singular distributions, in~\cite{KLS} in the discrete case and in~\cite{Bou09} in the continuous case.
+These methods have already been used to prove localization for Schr\"odinger operators with random potentials even with singular distributions, in~\cite{KLS} in the discrete case and in~\cite{Bou09} in the continuous case.
 A survey article on these methods has recently been published~\cite{Bou23}.
 The proof of the localization itself relies on the method called \emph{multiscale analysis}, in its version developped by Germinet and Klein in~\cite{GKbootstrap}.